aetile/python_lab/README.md

 This lab was tested with version 2.7 and 3.6

 ### Dependencies
-Python library used in this lab are the following:
+Python libraries used in this lab are the following:

 ```
 sys:      used to pass arguments with sys.argv